omoindrot/omoindrot.github.io/_drafts/estimator.md

 dataset = dataset.prefetch(1)  # make sure that we always have 1 batch ready
 {% endhighlight %}

-Finally, we create an iterator from the dataset and get the next element:
+Finally, we create an iterator from the Dataset and get the next element:
 {% highlight python %}
 # One shot iterator means it cannot be created again (once it runs out of data)
 iterator = dataset.make_one_shot_iterator()